datasciencewithconnie/Data_Science_Interview_Preparation/README.md

 ## Python

-**Data Manipulation**: [StrataScratch](https://platform.stratascratch.com/coding) (Pratice solving sql problems in python Pandas DataFrame.
+* **Data Manipulation**: [StrataScratch](https://platform.stratascratch.com/coding) (Pratice solving sql problems in python Pandas DataFrame.
 Great discount if you register with university email )
-**Algorithm**: [Leetcode](https://leetcode.com/problemset/all/)  (Start from high frequency easy and median questions, key is not how many you solved but how many you actually understand)
+* **Algorithm**: [Leetcode](https://leetcode.com/problemset/all/)  (Start from high frequency easy and median questions, key is not how many you solved but how many you actually understand)

 [back to top](#Data_Science_Interview_Preparation)

+## Statistics and Machine Learning In General

 * [Project Workflow](#project-workflow)
 * [Cross Validation](#cross-validation)